rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### ARRAY

 An array is a sequence of memory locations which contain a common type.
-In Oberon 7 all arrays have to have a known link.
+In Oberon-07 all arrays have to have a known link.
 This is because the Oberon compiler is responsible for pre-allocating memory when the program starts to hold the array.
 While this seems restrictive our next data type, RECORD, lets us move